What’s the Difference Between B2B and B2C, and Why Does It Matter?

 The B2B sales process is much more involved than the B2C one.
 It starts with research and ends with negotiation.
 You have to get a firm understanding of how your product can benefit clients to sell it effectively.

-This process entails extensive market research, learning about competitors’ offerings, and finding ways that yours are better than theirs.
+This process entails extensive market research, learning about competitors’ offerings, and identifying how yours are better than theirs.

 colleagues discussing business goals